Scott Rettich

-Scott Rettich (born September 7, 1984 in Dayton, Ohio, deceased April 12, 2022) was an American racing driver, competing in such disciplines as the U.S. F2000 National Championship in the National class.
+Scott Rettich (born September 7, 1984, in Dayton, Ohio, deceased April 12, 2022) was an American racing driver, and competed in such disciplines as the U.S. F2000 National Championship in the National class.

 Career history

 Karting

 Scott Rettich started karting in 1996.
 Between 1998 and 2004 Scott Rettich entered the Ohio Valley Karting Club championship collecting 5 titles in various classes.
 Throughout his karting career Scott entered the WKA Manufacturer's Cup and Gold Cup.
 Scott Rettich won 5 championships, 4 in the Gold Cup and 1 in the Manufacturer's Cup.
 Between 2000 and 2005 Rettich was factory driver for Italian kart manufacturer Energy.
 And from 2003 until 2005 he also drove for Margay.